How To Prepare For IELTS - Listening Section

 Following are the six types of questions asked in the IELTS listening section:

-5. Labeling a diagram which has numbered parts
+5. list items Labeling a diagram which has numbered parts

 How to Prepare for IELTS Listening Section Preparation?